How to Hire a Good SEO Company in Ireland – Google Recommendations

 All in all, the video provides a great place to start when thinking about hiring an SEO company.
 Maile provides a structured way to weed out impostors and agencies that are out for a quick buck without providing any kind of meaningful service.

-She emphasizes a holistic approach that can feel somewhat idealistic, but she also speaks of cold, hard numbers, the expected time after which some benefits should be seen and the importance of prioritization.
+She emphasizes a holistic approach that can feel somewhat idealistic, but she also speaks of cold, hard SEO results, the expected time after which some benefits should be seen and the importance of prioritization.

 The only way this video could have done a better job of helping you hire an SEO agency is something a video coming straight from Google could never feature – an admission, (even an indirect one), that search engine rankings and the entire SEO landscape are sometimes more brutal and unsavoury and that sometimes the holistic, sanitized approach may need additional oomph.